-- Citations—Abstracts are original thought pieces and should not include citations in the text nor a reference/bibliographic section at its conclusion.
+- Innovation Abstracts are original thought pieces and do not have to include citations in the text nor a reference or bibliographic section at its conclusion.

-- Style—Ideas should be expressed in a clear, jargon-free manner.
-Include definitions of special terms.
+- Innovation Abstracts should be clear, jargon-free, and include definitions of special terms.

-- Applicability—Innovations should have potential for application in a number of areas and, preferably, be implemented easily and inexpensively.
+- Innovation Abstracts should have the potential for easy and inexpensive application in a number of areas.

-Submit articles and/or ideas for Innovation Abstracts to email@example.com
+Submit articles and ideas for Innovation Abstracts to firstname.lastname@example.org.